This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Museum of Glass & Jewellery

-The museum is also home to the largest public collection of glass Christmas ornaments in the world, transferring visitors to a world where Christmas never ends.
+The museum is also home to the largest public collection of glass Christmas ornaments in the world, transporting visitors into a world where Christmas never ends.

 8. Stand in Awe Before Nature’s Grandeur at Panska Skala